tucats/gopackages/compiler/README.md

 The `continue` statement cannot be used outside of a `for` loop.

+## Error handling
+You can use the `try` statement to run a block of code (in the same scope as the enclosing statement) and catch any runtime errors that occur during the execution of that block.
+The error causes the code to execute the code in the `catch` block of the statement.
+If there are no errors,  execution continues after the catch block.

+    x := 0
+    try {
+        x = pay / hours
+    } catch {
+        print "Hours were zero!"
+    }
+    print "The result is ", x

+If the value of `hours` is non-zero, the assignment statement will assign the dividend to `x`.
+However, if hours is zero it will trigger a runtime divide-by-zero error.
+When this happens, the remainder of the statements (if any) in the `try` block are skipped, and the `catch` block is executed.
+Within this block, there is a variable `_error_` that is set to the value of the error that was signalled.
+This can be used in the `catch` block if it needs handle more than one possible error, for example.

 ## package
 Use the `package` statement to define a set of related functions in a package in the current source file.
 A give source file can only